Plain vs Contrast X-Ray: Differences & Use Cases

 Key Takeaways

-- Plain X-rays use radiation alone to produce grayscale images, making them ideal for viewing bones, joints, and basic chest conditions.
+- Plain X-rays rely on natural tissue density to produce images, making them the preferred choice for diagnosing fractures, bone disorders, joint problems, and many chest conditions.

 What Plain X-Rays Show Best